sgra64/docker-se2/README.md

 - Linux LXC or similar technology is used to "run containers" as groups of isolated processes on a Linux system.

+Docker is used to:

+1. Aquire, deploy and use software (e.g. MySQL database) without installation on the host system.

+1. Package own software and "ship-as-a-container" rather than in proprietary formats that require installation in the target environment.

+Packaging and distributing software as a container becomes part of the **software build** process.

 ---

 Docker core concepts: